 - Three letters of recommendation addressing your potential for success in teacher education- details below.

-- Essays that address the prompts below (expect new prompts in July 2017 for winter 2018 applicants).
+- Essays that address the prompts below (new prompts will be posted in Nov.
+2017 for fall 2018 applicants).

 - Completion of an English composition course with a grade of “B” or higher.